fjp/ppp/ch5-errors/trythis/07-5.8-estimation/README.md

 This is an ability — a simple habit, really — that can save us a lot of time and confusion.

-In a regular hexagon the side lengths are the same as the radius of a circle that goes through each of the six corners.
+In a [regular hexagon](https://en.wikipedia.org/wiki/Hexagon) the lengths of each side are the same as the radius of a circle that goes through each of the six corners.
+Therefore we can calculate the area of a circle to approximate the area of the hexagon.
+Assuming we know that the area of a circle is `r*r*pi` the area with radius `r=2` is `12.566`.